erizov/Professor/semester_5/lecture_21_transfer_learning/transfer_learning/README.md

 1. Implement Knowledge transfer from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this algorithm to tackle real-world problems

 ### Short Description

-A algorithm where a model trained on one task is reused as the starting point for a different but related task.
+A approach where a model trained on one task is reused as the starting point for a different but related task.
 Addresses limited training dataset, training time reduction, and domain adaptation.
 Example: Using a model trained on ImageNet (general images) as starting point for medical image categorization, requiring less data and training time.
 Operates by taking pre-configured system weights, freezing early layers, and refinement later layers on new task.

 **Key Characteristics:**
 - **Time Complexity**: Varies